TLHSIEH0610/Anim-App/README.md

 - ✅ Theme-specific image generation (ComfyUI workflows)
 - ✅ Real-time job processing with RQ
 - ✅ PDF generation and preview
-- ✅ Dual story modes (fully custom or curated templates)
+- ✅ Template-driven stories stored in the database and editable from the admin portal
 - ✅ Cross-platform support (macOS, Windows, Linux)
 - ✅ Docker containerization

 ---

-## 🧠 Story Modes
+## 🧠 Story Templates

-AnimApp now supports two creation paths:

-- **Custom Story** – upload reference photos, describe your character, and provide optional plot ideas.
-The system routes your text into both InstantID (node 39) and ControlNet (node 80) prompts so the illustrations and poses stay faithful to your description.
+AnimApp ships with a single **base ComfyUI workflow** (stored in the `workflow_definitions` table) that every book uses.
+Variety comes from database-backed story templates that drive both the narrative and prompt engineering.

-- **Existing Story Templates** – choose from curated adventures (Space Explorer, Forest Friends, Magic School Day, Pirate Treasure, Bedtime Lullaby).
-Supply a name and pronouns if you like; AnimApp generates the storyline, illustration prompts, and explicit ControlNet pose cues automatically.
+- Users pick a template such as Space Explorer, Forest Friends, Magic School Day, Pirate Adventure, or Bedtime Lullaby directly in the mobile app.
+- Each template page defines `story_text`, `image_prompt`, `positive_prompt` (InstantID → node 39) and `pose_prompt` (ControlNet → node 80).
+Placeholders like `{Name}`, `{gender}`, `{they}` are filled using the name and pronouns collected in the UI.
+- Admins manage templates, versions, and the base workflow at `http://localhost:8090`, so content updates no longer require code changes.
+- Additional templates or workflow revisions can be introduced entirely through the admin portal, making experimentation easy without redeploying the backend.

 ---